-(d) Issued Standards and Interpretations Not Early Adopted
+(e) Issued Standards and Interpretations Not Early Adopted

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Company for the year ended 30 June 2020.
-These are not expected to have any significant impact on the Company's financial statements.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Group for the year ended 30 June 2021.
+These are not expected to have any significant impact on the Group's financial statements.

-(e) Principles of Consolidation
+(f) Principles of Consolidation

-The financial statements incorporate the assets and liabilities of all subsidiaries of Solstice (if any) as at year end and the results of all subsidiaries for the year then ended.
+The financial statements incorporate the assets and liabilities of all subsidiaries of Solstice as at year end and the results of all subsidiaries for the year then ended.